CONDUCT PROCESS ROLES

 room searches

-Except under emergency circumstances, College-owned or College-operated premises occupied by students and the personal possessions of students will not be searched by College officials unless authorization is obtained from the Student Life staff member on call, the interim dean of students, or the vice president for student life.
+Except under emergency circumstances, College-owned or College-operated premises occupied by students and the personal possessions of students will not be searched by College officials unless authorization is obtained from the Student Life staff member on call, the dean of students, or the vice president for student life.
 Authorization shall be made before a search is conducted.
 The authorization shall specify the reasons for the search and the objects sought.
 The student should be present, if possible, during the search.
 Regardless of the purpose of the search, however, alleged violations of the Code of Conduct discovered during a search may result in allegations being brought.
 Additionally, alleged violations that are observed in plain view by College officials, including resident advisers, may be reported to the Office of Student Conduct.

 student as complainant

 A student may allege that another student or student organization violated the Code of Conduct.
-Those wishing to allege violations may make a report with the Office of Public Safety or with the interim dean of students.
-Once the information has been forwarded to the Office of Student Conduct, the interim dean will see that procedures outlined in this code are followed.
+Those wishing to allege violations may make a report with the Office of Public Safety or with the dean of students.
+Once the information has been forwarded to the Office of Student Conduct, the dean will see that procedures outlined in this code are followed.

 interim restrictions

-In certain circumstances, the interim dean of students, or designee, may impose interim restrictions on a respondent including, but not limited to, a College or residence hall suspension prior to the completion of the conduct process.
+In certain circumstances, the dean of students, or designee, may impose interim restrictions on a respondent including, but not limited to, a College or residence hall suspension prior to the completion of the conduct process.

 Interim restrictions may be imposed only to ensure the safety and well-being of members of the Lafayette community or preservation of College property; to ensure the student’s own physical or emotional safety and well-being; or if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the College.